 Monitoring Serverless Applications

-When comes to monitoring distributed Azure Serverless services, organizations invest their time and resources to build custom monitoring solutions.
+When comes to Azure Serverless monitoring on distributed services, organizations invest their time and resources to build custom monitoring solutions.
 This takes a hit on the productivity of the resources.
 The Azure portal comes with inbuilt monitoring, but users are forced to configure monitoring for each individual service.
 Serverless360 provides you a simple monitoring solution to do consolidate monitoring for your complex hybrid Serverless integration solution.

 Security & Governance for Serverless Applications